Creamy, rich parmesan risotto paired with earthy mushrooms and bright spring peas. This risotto makes a comforting winter dinner or side!

 What is Risotto?

-Risotto is made with arborio rice, an Italian short-grain rice.
+Risotto is made with arborio rice which is Italian short-grain rice.
 The rice is cooked slowly in broth until it becomes ultra-creamy.

 It’s often made with a base of onion, garlic, white wine, and parmesan cheese.
 A heavenly combination.